alaingiorgetti/enum/Why3/README.md

 8. Run the container, attached to the terminal make start (you are in the Docker container)
-9. Apply steps 1-3 of the method with installed tools
+9. Apply steps 1-3 of the method with installed tools (finally quit the container with `exit`)

-This execution method have been successfully tested under Linux Ubuntu 16.04, with Docker 18.03.1-ce.
+Successfully tested under Linux Ubuntu 16.04, with Docker 18.03.1-ce.